MaaSTaaR/539kernel-book/Chapter 2: Let's Start with the Boot Loader.md

     ret
 ```

-You can see here that we have used the code sample `print_character_S_with_BIOS` to define something like C function by using the instructions `call` and `ret`.
-It should be obvious that this code prints the character `S` two times, as we have said previously, a label represents a memory address and `print_character_S_with_BIOS` is a label, the operand of `call` is the memory address of the code that we wish to call (or jump to), the instructions of `print_character_S_with_BIOS` will be executed sequentially until the processor reaches the instruction `ret`, at this point, the return address is obtained from the stack and the execution of the caller is resumed.
+You can see here that we have used the code sample `print_character_S_with_BIOS` to define something like C functions by using the instructions `call` and `ret`.
+It should be obvious that the code of `print_two_times` prints the character `S` two times, as we have said previously, a label represents a memory address and `print_character_S_with_BIOS` is a label, the operand of `call` is the memory address of the code that we wish to call, the instructions of `print_character_S_with_BIOS` will be executed sequentially until the processor reaches the instruction `ret`, at this point, the return address is obtained from the stack and the execution of the caller is resumed.

-`call` performs an *unconditional jump*, that means processor will always jump to the callee, without any condition, later in this chapter we will see the instruction while performs a *conditional jump*, which only jumps to the callee when some condition is satisfied, otherwise, the execution of the caller is resumed.
+`call` performs an *unconditional jump*, that means processor will always call to the callee, without any condition, later in this chapter we will see an instruction that performs a *conditional jump*, which only calls the callee when some condition is satisfied, otherwise, the execution of the caller continues sequentially with flow change.

-### The One-Way Unconditional Jump with The Instruction `jmp`
+### The One-Way Unconditional Jump

-Like `call`, the instruction `jmp` jumps to the specified memory address, but unlike `call`, it doesn't store the return address in the stack which means `ret` cannot be used in the `callee` which is called by using `jmp`.
-We use `jmp` when we want to jump the a code that we will not return from it, `jmp` has the same functionality of `goto` statement in C. Consider the following example.
+Like `call`, the instruction `jmp` jumps to the specified memory address, but unlike `call`, it doesn't store the return address in the stack which means `ret` cannot be used in the callee to resume the caller's execution.
+We use `jmp` when we want to jump to a code that we don't need to return from it, `jmp` has the same functionality of `goto` statement in C. Consider the following example.

 ```{.asm}
 print_character_S_with_BIOS: